vernor1/carnd_vehicle_detection/README.md

 </p>

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

-I explored multiple color spaces and came up with the following rank of color spaces when training and testing the classifier with a single type (the test accuracy is shown in parentheses):
+I explored multiple color spaces and came up with the following rank of color spaces when training and testing the classifier with a single type (average test accuracy after 5-10 runs is shown in parentheses):

 | Feature Type | 1st place    | 2nd place      | 3rd place      |
 |--------------|--------------|----------------|----------------|